Lockdown In Punjab As Per NCOC Recommendations: Sarah Aslam - UrduPoint

 According to P&SHD spokesperson, Sarah Aslam said new restrictions would be imposed with effect from Aug 3 (today) till Aug 31, in the areas of Rawalpindi, Lahore, Faisalabad, and Multan.

-The P&SHD Secretary said that all businesses would remain closed for Sunday except pharmacies, medical stores, health centres, vaccination centres, petrol pumps, tandoors, bakeries, dairy shops, food takeaways, e-commerce, courier postal services, gas, water and electricity offices, cellular companies, auto workshops, oil depots and markets (vegetables, fruits, grains & livestock) would be allowed to work round the clock.
+The P&SHD Secretary said that all businesses would remain closed on Saturday and Sunday except pharmacies, medical stores, health centres, vaccination centres, petrol pumps, 'tandoors', bakeries, dairy shops, food takeaways, e-commerce, courier postal services, gas, water and electricity offices, cellular companies, auto workshops, oil depots and markets (vegetables, fruits, grains & livestock) would be allowed to work round the clock.

 She said the Punjab government banned indoor dining however, outdoor dining had been allowed till 10pm.
 Indoor weddings would be banned from August 8 and only outdoor events with a capacity of 400 people would be allowed until 10:00 p.m.